dokDork/SiteSniper/README.md

  ```
 <img src="https://github.com/dokDork/red-team-penetration-test-script/raw/main/images/01.png">

-Select one of the possible penetration test phase:
+select one of the penetration test PHASES you are interested in:
 <img src="https://github.com/dokDork/red-team-penetration-test-script/raw/main/images/02.png">

-Once selected the phase scripts will be generated using tmux.
+Once selected the PHASE, scripts will be generated using tmux as terminal.
-At this point you can select a specific action using tmux commands:
+At this point you can select a specific SUB-PHASE using tmux commands:
 **(CTRL + b) w**
 <img src="https://github.com/dokDork/red-team-penetration-test-script/raw/main/images/03.png">

-once the action has been selected you will be able to view the scripts that have been pre-compiled and decide which of these to execute:
+once the SUB-PHASE has been selected you will be able to view the commands that have been pre-compiled to analyse the SUB-PHASE.
+At this point it is possible to selecet and execute a specific command just pressing ENTER:
 <img src="https://github.com/dokDork/red-team-penetration-test-script/raw/main/images/04.png">

-To close the tmux session and return to principal menu use the tmux shortcut:
+When you need to change penetration test PHASE and return to main manu, you need to close the tmux session.
+To implement this action you need to use the tmux shortcut:
 **(CTRL + b) :kill-session**
 <img src="https://github.com/dokDork/red-team-penetration-test-script/raw/main/images/05.png">